-1. Student, now age 18, was in eleventh grade at the time the due process complaint was filed during the 2021 - 2022 school year.
-Student had been diagnosed with different medical conditions including Postural Orthostatic Tachycardia Syndrome (POTS), Ehlers-Danlos Syndrome, Mast Cell Activation Disorder/Syndrome, and Generalized Anxiety Disorder (GAD).6
+1. Student, now age was in grad e at the time the due process com plaint wa as filed during the 202° 1 - 2022 school year.
+Student had been diagnosed with different medical conditions including 6

-2. Student began attending Respondent School District in August 2019 and enrolled with an IEP from her prior school.

-3. An IEP meeting was held on August 20, 2019, and a new IEP was written.
+- 2. Student began attending Respondent School District in August 2019 and enrolled with an IEP from her prior school. - 3.
+An IEP meeting was held on August 20, 2019, and a new IEP was written.
 The August 20, 2019 IEP included Student's LRE as a Level B placement, in the general education classroom no more than 79 percent and no less than 40 percent of the day.
 Student was to receive special education services for math in the resource setting and had two math goals in her IEP.
 The IEP included accommodations, but no curriculum modifications.
-Student was to receive 60 minutes of special education services per week, 30 minutes for math problem solving and 30 minutes for math calculation.7

-4. An IEP Addendum was written on September 25, 2019, changing Student's stated LRE to a Level H (Hospital or Home Instruction) placement as Student was not able to attend classes at Respondent School District due to her disabilities and health issues.8

-5. Another IEP Addendum was written on October 25, 2019, leaving Student's LRE at Level H placement, but changing Student's location to "homebound outside placement with AZ Aspire."
-A goal was also added regarding Student's ability to retain information.9
+Student was to receive 60 minutes of special education services per week, 30 minutes for math problem solving and 30 minutes for math calculation. - 4.
+An IEP Addendum was written on September 25, 2019, changing Student's stated LRE to a Level H (Hospital or Home Instruction) placement as Student was not able to attend classes at Respondent School District due to her disabilities and health issues. - 5.
+Another IEP Addendum was written on October 25, 2019, leaving Student's LRE at Level H placement, but changing Student's location to "homebound outside"

-5 The Administrative Law Judge has considered the exhibits referenced at hearing, even if not mentioned in this Decision.
+&lt;sup>5 The Administrative Law Judge has considered the exhibits referenced at hearing, even if not mentioned in this Decision.
 The Administrative Law Judge has also considered the testimony of every witness, even if the witness is not specifically mentioned in this Decision.

-6 Exhibit 3 and 8.
+&lt;sup>6 Exhibit 3 and 8.